fsprojects/Paket/README.md

           as the name of a NuGet package, and for locating a directory under <a href="../../tree/master/src">src</a>.</dd>
           <dt><code>summary</code></dt>
           <dd>A short summary of your project, used as the description in AssemblyInfo.
-          It also provides as a short summary for your NuGet package.</dd>
+          It also provides a short summary for your NuGet package.</dd>
           <dt><code>description</code></dt>
           <dd>A longer description of the project used as a description for your NuGet package
           <em>(Note: line breaks are automatically cleaned up)</em>.</dd>